-Help Us Make a Difference in a Captured Wild Horse's Life
+Help Us Make a Difference in the Life of a Captured Wild Horse or Burro

 Expectations: We welcome good help, but we also have expectations.
 Volunteers have to commit 4 hours a day to doing whatever needs done.
 Days off are only scheduled when there are blizzards and even then there are horses to be fed.
 You have to take responsibility to fulfilling your time commitment.
 We don't mind volunteers taking off to go explore the area, but we don't provide food and lodging to people who aren't helping.
 We are not a dude ranch and we don't have riding horses.

 No drama, please!
 The function of whining is to spread misery, we send whiners away as fast as possible.
 We don't have time to listen to it.
 Don't show up here and start whining.
 We are also very sensitive to people who try to manipulate others.
 Please don't come if you require a lot of personal attention or have an alcohol problem.
-Don't come if you can't handle dust, mud, flies, mosquitos and all other things that come naturally to a working ranch environment.
+Don't come if you can't handle dust, mud, flies, mosquitoes and all other things that come naturally to a working ranch environment.